 It was rightly felt that the completion of the line was an event in the history of our country.
-It marked the progress of the West, united the Pacific Coast population with that of the East.
-It was the commencement of the end of the Indian troubles—assured the settlement of the West, and the development of its mines and other resources.
+It marked the progress of the West and united the Pacific Coast population with that of the East.
+It was the commencement of the end of the Indian troubles—assured the settlement of the West and the development of its mines and other resources.

-There has been but three general celebrations held in this country over works of public improvement viz: the Erie Canal, Atlantic Cable, and the Pacific Railroad.
-Of the three the latter was by far the more general.
+There have been but three general celebrations held in this country over works of public improvement: the Erie Canal, Atlantic Cable, and the Pacific Railroad.
+Of the three, the latter was by far the more general.